-Meetings are held in the Octagon and Link areas of Ballywillan Presbyterian Church Hall on Thursday mornings from September to April, starting at 10.30am.
+Meetings are held in the Hall, The Frazer Room or Link areas of the Church on Thursday mornings from September to April, starting at 10.30am.

 Lunch is also enjoyed several times during the year by Fellowship members, their families and friends, as well as occasional outings to places of interest throughout the Province.